davidhalter/depl/README.rst

 Support
 -------

-Current supports Ubuntu/Debian (apt-get), others:
+Currently depl supports Ubuntu/Debian (apt-get), the others:

 - Arch Linux (pacman) could be implemented
 - Fedora/CentOS/RHEL (rpm) could be implemented
 - Windows/Apple: Discussions needed (but probably not?!).

+Depl is written in Python.
 Python 3 support will be ready once fabric_ supports Python 3.

 Additional Ideas